IPGeolocation/ip-geolocation-api-python-sdk/README.md

 These examples demonstrate typical usage of the IP Geolocation API with different subscription tiers.
 Use `fields` to specify exactly which data to receive, `include` for optional data like security and user agent, and `excludes` to omit specific keys from the response.

+> [!NOTE]
-> **Note:** All features available in the Free plan are also included in the Standard and Advanced plans.
+> All features available in the Free plan are also included in the Standard and Advanced plans.
 Similarly, all features of the Standard plan are available in the Advanced plan.

 ### Bulk IP Geolocation Example
 The Package also supports bulk IP geolocation requests using the `get_bulk_ip_geolocation()` method.
 All parameters like `fields`, `include`, and `excludes` can also be used in bulk requests.